Sunday Faleye

-Sunday Adeyemi Faleye (born 29 November 1998) is a Nigerian international footballer who plays for Shooting Stars, on loan from Czech club Dukla Prague, as a striker.
+Sunday Adeyemi Faleye (born 29 November 1998) is a Nigerian professional footballer who plays as a forward for Lynx and the Nigeria national team.

 Club career

 He has played club football for Shooting Stars and Akwa United.
 After playing in Austria for SCR Altach II and Wacker Innsbruck, he signed for Czech club Dukla Prague in January 2021.

 He returned to Shooting Stars in February 2022, signing a loan contract.

+He joined Lynx in summer 2025 and scored 4 minutes into his debut, a 3-2 win over Glacis United.

 International career

 He made his international debut for Nigeria in 2018.